- What to do

 Today, Swedes pride themselves on eating as naturally as possible in a bid to look after their health – and that of the planet.
 Food production ethics and animal welfare are high on the agenda.
 Hence, there’s an increasing demand for locally made, organic produce and many supermarkets have also started stocking products from nearby farms.

 The farm-to-table movement is also very popular in Sweden.
 And given the generosity of the country’s natural pantry of berries, mushrooms and edible plants, you could even call this local dining approach “forest-to-table”.
-Restaurant Äng by Ästad Vineyard, located in the west coast province of Halland, is the epitome of this movement.
+Michelin-starred restaurant Äng by Ästad Vineyard, located in the west coast province of Halland, is the epitome of this movement.
 Its fine-dining tasting menus are prepared with ingredients sourced from nearby forests, meadows, lakes and farms.

 Organic farming